davidben/tls-trust-expressions/explainer.md

 * Trust Anchor IDs can only express large client trust stores (for server certificates), not large server trust stores.
 Large trust stores rely on the retry mechanism described in [the draft](https://davidben.github.io/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.html#name-retry-mechanism), which is not available to client certificates.

 The two mechanisms can be deployed together.
-A subscriber can have metadata for both mechanisms available, and a relying party can advertise both.
+An authenticating party can have metadata for both mechanisms available, and a relying party can advertise both.
 Mechanisms with aspects of both may potentially also be designed.

 ### Server Configuration